Cheque clearing: United States

 The Suffolk Bank opened the first clearing house in 1818 in Boston, and one was incorporated in New York in 1850.
 A clearing house for bankers was opened in Philadelphia in 1858.

 The Americans improved on the British check clearing system and opened a bankers' clearing house, the Clearing House Association, in the Bank of New York on Wall Street, New York in 1853.
-Instead of the slow London procedure in which each bank clerk, one at a time, stepped up to an Inspector's rostrum, in the New York procedure two bank clerks from each bank all worked simultaneously.
-One clerk from each bank sat inside a 70 foot long oval table, while the second clerk from each bank stood outside the table facing the other clerk from the same bank.
+Instead of the slow London procedure in which each bank clerk, one at a time, stepped up to an inspector's rostrum, in the New York procedure, two bank clerks from each bank all worked simultaneously.
+One clerk from each bank sat inside a long oval table, while the second clerk from each bank stood outside the table facing the other clerk from the same bank.
 Each of the outside clerks carried a file box.
-When the manager signaled, all of the outside clerks stepped one position to the left, to face the next seated clerks.
-If a seated clerk represented a bank to which money was owed or from which money was receivable, the net amount of cash would change hands, along with checks and paper documents.

-Thus several such transactions could be conducted simultaneously, across the oval table.
-When the manager signaled again, this procedure was repeated, so that after about six minutes, the clerks had completed all their assigned transactions and were back to their starting locations, and holding exactly the amount of cash their papers said they should be holding.
-Clerks were fined if they made errors and the amount of the fine increased rapidly as time passed.
+When the manager signalled, all of the outside clerks stepped one position to the left, to face the next seated clerks and would then hand over the cheques drawn on the bank of the seated clerk who they were now facing.
+The inside clerk, in turn, would pay the outside clerk for those cheques in cash.
+Thus, several such transactions could be conducted simultaneously, across the oval table.
+After about six minutes of the procedure, the clerks would have completed all their assigned transactions and were back to their starting locations, and holding exactly the amount of cash their papers said they should be holding.
+Clerks were fined if they made errors, and the amount of the fine increased rapidly as time passed.

 The Federal Reserve System check clearing system was established in the United States in 1913 to act as a central, well-capitalized clearing house.
 The objective was to prevent the occasional panics, where banks would refuse to accept cheques drawn on banks whose solvency was uncertain.
 The Federal Reserve can physically accept and transport cheques.